 CDD Vault now supports the Boltz-2 model, a next-generation machine learning algorithm designed for robust and generalizable predictions across complex, high-dimensional drug discovery datasets.
 This release represents a leap forward in CDD Vault’s advanced, yet accessible (“Complexity Simplified”), AI tools for collaborative research.

-Protocol readout definitions allow users to train Boltz-2 protein folding and structure docking models directly on their data.
+Protocol readout definitions allow users to utilize Boltz-2 protein folding and structure docking models directly on their data.
 The resulting prediction results and experimental data can be viewed directly side-by-side, to mathematically compare both methods.

 To run your Boltz-2 model, create a protocol readout definition using the data type ‘Boltz-2’.
 To run protein folding and docking models, simply insert the protein sequence in FASTA format.
 Upload a CIF (Crystallographic Information File) if available to run a docking only model.